Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 Overall, Illy has a lot of ethical marketing examples to share—and it’s a great example of how a company focuses on all critical issues its industry faces.

-These examples show us that many businesses are having huge success applying ethical principles to marketing.
+The examples you've just read about show us that many companies are having huge success applying ethical principles to marketing.
 This strategy helps them appeal to like-minded customers and contribute to society in meaningful ways.